 Even lower MGC values were obtained with the in situ syntheses of the gels at room temperature.
-This followed established procedure in which both the reaction to synthesise the gelator molecules and the formation of the gel occur simultaneously.22,23 This approach allowed the reduction of the duration of the gelation process from tens of minutes to almost instantaneous.
+This followed a previously established procedure in which both the reaction to synthesise the gelator molecules and the formation of the gel occur simultaneously.22,23 This approach allowed the reduction of the duration of the gelation process from tens of minutes to almost instantaneous.
 Instant gelation indicates that the energy barrier to solubilisation and self-assembling is very low, and the gel state can therefore be accessed even at room temperature.1

 Amounts of amine and isocyanate in tetralin were chosen to obtain 1 mL of gel at the MGC of each gelator: gelator 1 (2.3 mg mL-1), gelator 2 (1.7 mg mL-1) and gelator 3 (3.7 mg mL-1).
 These molecules showed a significant improvement in their capability to gelate at low concentration (≤ 5 mg mL-1) when compared to our previous results.18